-Before we look at the different time management strategies let us first understand the concept of Time Management.
-Linkin Park, the famous world-renowned American rock band, had once told in one of his compositions, ‘that all he knew was that time is the most valuable thing that could fly by as easily just as the pendulum swings’.
-He wanted to encapsulate in this line, the single most concern of every human being – scarcity of time.
-Somewhere from ‘Time is money’ to ‘Time is more valuable than money’, we can finally call ourselves as evolved species.
+Before we look at the different time management strategies, let us first understand the concept of Time Management.
+Linkin Park, the famous world-renowned American rock band, had once told in one of his compositions, ‘that all he knew was that time is the most valuable thing that could fly by as easily just as the pendulum swings.
+He wanted to encapsulate in this line the single most concern of every human being – scarcity of time.
+Somewhere from ‘Time is money to ‘Time is more valuable than money, we can finally call ourselves an evolved species.
 The term time management is hence of very much relevance nowadays.

 Constant practice of using the available time more productively and effectively can be considered as Time Management.
 The most important thing one needs to understand is that the amount of time one gets will always be limited.
-When you think of any moment as reducing balance from your bank account, you truly understand its value.
-Time management is such cases pushes you to achieve more in the same time.
+When you think of any moment as reducing the balance from your bank account, you truly understand its value.
+Time management in such cases pushes you to achieve more at the same time.

-Mentioned below is a 4-Step process which comes handy when one thinks about Time Management strategies for student –
+Mentioned below is a 4-Step process that comes in handy when one thinks about Time Management strategies for students:

-The goal with which you start needs to clear.
+The goal with which you start needs to be clear.
 Resource optimization is effective only when objectives are clear.
-Many people start their time management with unrealistic objectives and end up stressing out.
+Unfortunately, many people start their time management with unrealistic objectives and end up stressing out.

-(1) Your confidence remains high as you don’t lose sight on your goal,
+- Your confidence remains high as you don’t lose sight of your goal.

-You can’t reach the Everest in one step, remember this.
+You can’t reach Everest in one step; remember this.
 The process of time management has to have clear prioritization of tasks.
 All company websites mention vision and mission statements.
 It comes out of the idea of prioritization.
 Not all tasks are needed to be done at once.
 One needs to be crisp in defining the steps in his time management journey.
-As explained by Vilfredo Pareto, 80 percent of activities are resulted by 20 percent of all efforts, milestones are needed to be planned accordingly.
+As explained by Vilfredo Pareto, 80 percent of activities have resulted from 20 percent of all efforts; milestones are needed to be planned accordingly.

 Strategy – Eisenhower Matrix is considered to be one of the best methods in the process of prioritization.
 This matrix divides all the tasks on the basis of urgency and importance.
-The x-axis has ‘Urgent’ and ‘Not Urgent’, while Y-axis consists of ‘Important’ and ‘Not Important’.
-Four quadrants thus formed gives us a clear picture about tasks we need to do now, tasks we need to delegate, tasks you need to decide upon and finally tasks you need to avoid.
+Thus, the x-axis has ‘Urgent’ and ‘Not Urgent’, while Y-axis consists of ‘Important’ and ‘Not Important’.
+Four quadrants thus formed give us a clear picture about tasks we need to do now, tasks we need to delegate, tasks we need to decide upon, and finally, tasks we need to avoid.

 Another strategy that helps in execution is the habit of taking breaks.
 It acts as a pressure release button when you take regular breaks during long work hours.
 25 Minutes are usually considered to be an ideal time for one to remain focused on the same thing.